 open source peer-to- peer cryptocurrency that solves many of Bitcoin’s

-Decentralized Governance by Blockchain (DGBB), a 2nd tier network
+a Decentralized Autonomous Organization (DAO), a 2nd tier network

 (referred to as the masternode network).
 See the Features page for a full list of Dash’s features.